 From the west side, here’s what your 30-minute walk accomplishes:

 From the west side, if you walk 30 minutes, you barely reach NY Kitchen.
 Worse, your walk there offers no shade trees or lake air to cool you.

 Here’s where you can walk in 30 minutes from our cottage:

 Here’s what’s in walking distance of our location:

 Walkable Canandaigua lakefront

-And it’s all nearby!
+And at this cottage, it’s all nearby!